willkg/blog/posts/mozilla/input_django_1_8_upgrade.rst

 Fjord has a decent test suite which makes it easier to upgrade things with confidence.
-However, several of the libraries had non-trivial API changes and that took time to work through.
+However, several of the libraries had non-trivial API changes, and that took time to work through.

 We also set Fjord up with `requires.io <https://requires.io/>`_ so we don't fall so miserably behind again.